sensics/OSVR-RenderManager/installer/README.txt

    these are older-format files run against an older server, but should still work.)
   osvr_server_nondirectmode_window: Displays in a window that can be moved around. osvr_server_*: Configurations for various HMDs and modes
-  NOTE: As of version 6.36, AMD DirectMode will only work in Landscape mode
+  NOTE: As of version 6.36, AMD DirectMode will only work in Landscape mode.
+        The only current configuration file that works with AMD is OSVR HDK 1.2 landscape directmode.
+        You can also edit the other configuration files to make the rotation 0 rather than 90.

 Step 2: Run one of the example programs RenderManager*: Various graphics libraries and modes of operation.